 Liens After Work Accidents

-Since workers’ comp rules can vary from state to state, you should consult a personal injury attorney about the specific rules in your state.
+Since workers’ compensation rules can vary from state to state, you should consult a personal injury attorney about the specific rules in your state.

 It is also possible for the government to place a lien against your settlement if you used a government insurance program to pay for any part of your medical treatment.
 Anyone who uses Medicaid, Medicare or Veteran’s Administration benefits to pay for medical care after an accident and then receives compensation for that accident through an injury lawsuit may be subject to a line.